IBM/sppmon/spmon/README.md

 spmon                   latest              feac9237dfaa        5 seconds ago       1.28 GB
 ```

-Source the SPMon environment file so that neede variables are used from the configuration script.
+Source the SPMon environment file so that needed variables are used from the configuration script.
 ```
-. <location of project>/spectrum-protect-sppmon/python/docker/spmon/.env
+. ~/.spmonenv
 ```

 Run the SPMon container in detached mode, passing the needed persistent volume sub-directory with the configuration and queries files contained inside.
 If InfluxDB (v2) and Grafana containers are being provisioned as well, add the `--net` parameter to include the Docker network.